 A tour of the Guinness Storehouse is one of the most popular attractions to visit in Dublin.
 It’s fun, interactive (even if you’re not a beer fan like me) and full of interesting facts about beer production and history (7 floors in total!).
 Finally, enjoy a tasting on the rooftop terrace overlooking Dublin.

 Admission: Tickets to the Guinness Storehouse start at €26 for adults.
 This is one of the most popular things to do in Dublin – booking in advance is essential to skip the line.
-Get your tickets by clicking here.
+Get your tickets here.

-Opening hours: Sunday-Friday 10:00-19:00 (last entry at 17:00), Saturday 9:30-19:30 (last entry at 17:00)
+Opening hours: Sunday-Friday 10:00-19:00 (last entry at 17:00), Saturday 9:30-18:30 (last entry at 17:00)

 How to get there: The Guinness Storehouse is outside the centre but still within walking distance (about 20 minutes from Dublin Castle or St Patrick’s Cathedral).
 The easiest way to get here is by bus (lines 13, 123, 61 or 62) – get off at James Street.